 Shopping around and finding pharmacies that offer competitive prices may help people save on Ozempic.
 Other strategies include using coupons and prescription cards and checking if a person is eligible for Novo Nordisk assistance programs.

-Ozempic is a prescription medication with Food and Drug Administration (FDA) approval for controlling blood sugar levels in people with type 2 diabetes.
-While this medication is expensive, there are several options available for those without insurance or who are ineligible for coverage.
+Ozempic is a prescription medication with FDA approval for managing blood sugar levels in people with type 2 diabetes.
+While this medication is expensive, there are several options available for those with or without insurance or who are ineligible for coverage.

-Coupons, prescription cards, and patient assistance programs can help reduce the cost of Ozempic for individuals without insurance.
+Coupons, prescription cards, and patient assistance programs can help reduce the cost of Ozempic for individuals with and without insurance.